Midnight Love

-Midnight Love is the seventeenth studio album by Marvin Gaye and the final album to be released during his lifetime.
+Midnight Love (1982) is the sixteenth studio album by American soul singer and songwriter Marvin Gaye and the final album to be released during his lifetime, released on November 8, 1982.
 He signed with the label Columbia in March 1982 following his exit from Motown.

 The disc was certified triple platinum in the United States.
+It was an immediate international success selling over six million records worldwide.
 It was nominated for a 1984 Grammy for Best Male R&B Vocal Performance, spawning the two-time Grammy Award-winning hit "Sexual Healing".
 It was ranked number 37 on the Rolling Stone list of the best albums of the 1980s decade and the NME named the album as its Album of the Year in 1982.

 Background

 In January 1981, Gaye's final Motown album, In Our Lifetime, was released on Motown's Tamla label.
 Gaye was angry over its release and Motown's edit of the album, comparing it to an unfinished Picasso painting and having others finish the painting for him.
-Gaye vowed afterwards to never record for Motown again.
+Gaye vowed afterwards never to record for Motown again.
 The following month, a Belgian concert promoter and a longtime fan of Gaye's music, Freddy Cousaert, visited a visibly shaken and depressed Gaye, who was struggling with drug addiction, in London, following the end of a European tour.
 Concerned for Gaye's health and state, Cousaert offered Gaye a place in his pension in Ostend.
-Gaye, who was traveling with his younger brother Frankie and then-girlfriend, Dutch model Eugenie Vis, agreed to go on the trip though he admitted to Frankie later that he didn't know where Ostend was and that he "left that to the hands of God."
+Gaye, who was traveling with his younger brother Frankie and then-girlfriend, Dutch model Eugenie Vis, agreed to go on the trip, though he later admitted to Frankie that he did not know where Ostend was and that he "left that to the hands of God."